micatske/aianalysis/README.md

 ## Sobolev Embedding

 We build the [Sobolev inequality] (https://en.wikipedia.org/wiki/Sobolev_inequality) for the.
-Here we just need to input our function and it will output all possible embedding spaces.
-As a common rule.
-We know that they are in a linear realtion.
-So we just pick 10 possible pairs where each pairs are ratioal numbers.
+Here we need to input our function, which will output all possible embedding spaces as a common rule.
+We know that they are in a linear relation.
+So we pick 10 possible pairs where each pair are rational numbers.

 ## Para Product

 We build the Bony's Paraproduct decomposition (https://www.math.ucla.edu/~tao/247b.1.07w/notes6.pdf).
-We include the high-high, low-high, low-low paraproduct.
-Moreoever, we also include the usueful operator $\nabla$ and $\triangle$ for the function.
+We include the high-high, low-high, and low-high paraproduct.
+Moreover, we also have the helpful operator $\nabla$ and $\triangle$ build-in.
 The paraproduct can be used with the Sobolev Embedding and Holder inequality to estimate functions.

 For instance, if we want to calculate the paraproduct of